swaldman/untemplate-doc/README.md

 ---

-Let's look at a very simple untemplate, an untemplate so simple it seems not to be an untemplate at all!
+Let's look at an untemplate so simple it seems not to be an untemplate at all.

 ```markdown
 # Ceci n'est pas...